 While the finish of polished aggregate is both beautiful and durable, there are a few areas where this finish is not a good option for a decorative concrete floor.
 These include:

-- Show rooms and shop fit outs – In showrooms, bathrooms and around pools/spas, the refined polishing creates a slippery finish which could lead to falls
+- Bathroom and wet areas – In bathrooms and around pools or spas, the refined polishing creates a slippery finish (which could lead to falls)

 - High traffic areas – While the surface of polished aggregate is durable, it is more susceptible to visible scratching and signs of wear than honed aggregate